QuentinRa/blog.quentinra.dev/info/cpp/class/methods.md

 };
 ```

 > **This is increasing the size of your structure, so this may not be a good idea**.
-You may declare methods like below (outside the class), using the keyword `inline` to let the compiler pick whether or not this method should be inline. **Note that the syntax above is an implicit `inline`, so we are "fine"**.
+You may declare methods like below (outside the class), using the keyword `inline` to let the compiler pick whether this method should be inline. **Note that the syntax above is an implicit `inline`, so we are "fine"**.

 <hr class="sr">